consolesunleashed/sega-mega-drive-tmss-disable/README.md

 A collaboration no one asked for and no one wanted, brings you a device no one needs.

 The SEGA Mega Drive TMSS Disable.
-Catchiest nake ever.
+Catchiest name ever.

 A quick solder board (QSB) PCB designed for Wurthless Elektroniks ATTINY code to disable TMSS in SEGA Mega Drive / Genesis consoles with no cuts or wires required.